sdiehl/stephendiehl.com/posts/poll.md

 > Quality overviews on term rewriting and optimization steps on Haskell Core(System FC) in the GHC.
 I can tell it's out there, but information seems fragmented and a good quality article on the wiki would be very appreciated.

+> Language interop, the C FFI is just the start of the story.
+How to play nice with the GC with foreign data?
+How to play nice with Haskell data from the other side?

 #### Critical Comments

 > The "reactive" library seems to be very useful, but it is still very abstract.
 It would be nice to see more focus on this, providing more examples for how it can be used.